 SSRI's community studies survey Jews in specific communities.
 Data from the AJPP are used to help develop estimates of local populations.
 Incorporation of AJPP process allows for more reliable population estimates and is cost-effective.
 This allows a community to focus surveys on understanding the dynamics of Jewish life in that particular region.

-How synagogues function and evolve has been a longstanding subject of CMJS research.
+How synagogues function and evolve has also been a longstanding subject of CMJS research.
 Hundreds of congregational evaluations have been conducted throughout the United States.
 Most recently, CMJS partnered with Synergy/UJA-Federation on its Thriving Synagogue project to provide measurement tools for synagogues to evaluate where they stand on various dimensions of thriving.